drchangliu/game-ai-sidekick/wordle-fibble-LLM-competition/README.md

 You can use the [headstart code provided in this repo](https://github.com/drchangliu/game-ai-sidekick/blob/main/wordle/src/llm_tests.py), or the OCaml headstart code provided in CS3200.

-The use of LLMs in planning, coding, debugging, testing, and prompt generating/adjustment is encourage.
+The use of LLMs in planning, coding, debugging, testing, and prompt generating/adjustment is encouraged.
 Just make sure all usage is documented in the README.md file.

 ### Submission:
 https://docs.google.com/forms/d/e/1FAIpQLSd3_25EQeDTSQkmms8wj5FSQQ4SkOoo7Cyzr9EDUZRcSf2rrg/viewform?usp=header